Are solar panels covered by homeowners insurance?

 Homeowners insurance doesn’t cover damage caused by earthquakes, flooding, or pests (like squirrels or mice), so if any of these cause damage to your solar panel system, your insurer won’t reimburse you for the loss.

-Do solar panels increase home insurance rates?
+Can solar panels increase your home insurance rates?

 Improvements and renovations — including solar panel installation — typically increase a home’s replacement cost, or the full rebuild value of the property.
-Since your policy’s dwelling coverage limit should be equal to the replacement cost of the home, your rates will likely increase once you update your policy to account for the solar panels.

 New Inflation Reduction Act can help homeowners save on solar panels